jvsena42/LuckyHash/README.md

 ## 🛠️ How We Built It

-HashPot is built natively for Android with a focus on performance and usability:
+Hashpot is built natively for Android with a focus on performance and usability:

 - **Kotlin** for clean, modern Android development
 - **Jetpack Compose** for a responsive, scalable UI